 When did you decide to start speaking?

-Wigge: During my challenges, I first wasn’t really aware of the lessons I learned during my trips.
-I was just trying to make things happen without really thinking about my personal and professional development.
-In ‘How to Travel the World for Free’ I basically had to survive on the road without money for accommodation, food, and travel to make it 30,000 miles to Antarctica.
-In ‘How to Barter for Paradise’ it was the same story.
-I might have reflected that I was constantly acting out of my comfort zone, but not more.
-Just two years after these two challenges, I sat down and reflected on personal development, my lessons I learned in leadership, sales, and mainly in change management.
 During those adventures, I had to constantly embrace change to achieve those goals.
-I remember, that I had to play an endless amount of different roles during my trip around the world without money.
+I remember, that I had to act out an endless amount of different roles during my trip around the world without money.
 One day, I had to be the funny guy to entertain people and to get food for free.
 Other days, I had to be most trustworthy, a good listener, or develop creative ideas to make things happen.
-This happened in constantly changing settings, in cities, on the road, in the US, on a container ships, or just somewhere in the rain forest.
+This happened in constantly changing settings, in cities, on the road, in the US, on a container ship, or just somewhere in the rain forest.
 Change was the key to success.
-I sat down one day after the trip to reflect on all lessons I learned on change management and realized that this is something I should forward on stage to the corporate world – I became an internationally recognized change management speaker!
+I sat down after the trip to reflect on all lessons I learned on change management.
+Finally, I realized that this is something I should forward on stage to the corporate world – I became an internationally recognized change management speaker!
 Nowadays, the BigSpeak Motivational Speakers Bureau supports my keynotes.